ace-dent/pngslim/readme.txt

 v1.1 2020
 - Fixed up typos and small details in Readme.
+- Bundled programs will no longer be UPX compressed.
+The space saving is unnecessary and will provide a minor speed up.
+Programs' license information added.
+- Updated 'pngrewrite.exe' to version 1.4.0 (was 1.3.0).
+Maintenance release.
+- Updated 'pngout.exe' to 13-Feb-2015 release (was 22-Sep-2009).
+This gives
+better randomness when the -r switch is used; Fixes -f5 to generate block boundaries in a consistent and correct manner; Adds -f6 option to reuse filters line-by-line from a source PNG file.

 v1.0 25-Sep-2009
 - Release of version 1.0, with smarter, more efficient processing!